 A wooden chair on a cliff sitting and overlooking the lush green vineyards is Paso Robles during harvest season in October.

-Photo: Kyra of Sea to Sequoia
+Photo Courtesy of Kyra of Sea to Sequoia

-• Where to Stay: Allegretto Vineyard Resort
+• Top Hotel Pick: Allegretto Vineyard Resort

 • Nearest Major Airport: Fresno Yosemite International Airport

-• Average Temperatures: 81°F // 43°F
+• Average Temperature: 81°F // 43°F

 Nashville, Tennessee, is a popular destination at all times of the year — but it is particularly gorgeous in the fall.
 By October, the summer humidity has lifted, leaving you with gorgeous, crisp weather that is perfect for exploring all that the city has to offer.

-Another one of the best things to do in Nashville is to go on a mural tour throughout the city.
+Another one of the best things to do in Nashville is to take a mural tour throughout the city.
 Nashville is filled with dozens of colorful murals, including popular Nashville photo spots, like the “What Lifts You — Wings” and “I Believe in Nashville.”
 Snap a photo at these murals, and then head over to Centennial Park to soak up all the gorgeous fall foliage!

 If you’re looking for a break from the hustle and bustle of the city, take a day trip from Nashville to Franklin, Tennessee.
 There are tons of fun things to do in Franklin, including boutique shopping and touring important historical sites from the Civil War.